StackVista/stackstate-docs/setup/data-management/backup_restore/configuration_backup.md

 ## Overview

 StackState configuration can be exported and imported.
-The import/export functionality can be used to automate the installation process and/or for backup purposes.
+This is helpful, for example, to automate the installation process or for backup purposes.
 An export and import can be made in the settings page of StackState's user interface by using the buttons 'Export Model' and 'Import Model'.

 ## Export configuration